A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: Previous Sketches and Processes

 \section{Previous Sketches and \Levy{} Processes}

-In this section, we will discuss in greater detail how previous sketching techniques are equivalent to sampling \Levy{} processes.
-The guiding question is: what will happen if the input vector is repeated a large number of times on disjoint supports?
+In this section we will discuss in greater detail how previous sketches can be viewed as being constructed from \Levy{} processes.
+The guiding question is: what will happen if the input vector is replicated a large number of times on disjoint supports?